23 Natural Language Processing

 We can see that a relatively simple concept of calculating a prediction by averaging the values of the training data, weighted by the kernel function, can be used to estimate the value of the function at a new point rather well.
 Clearly, the model is not performing well in the regions where we do not have training data, but it is still able to capture the general shape of the function.

-Attention over a sequence of Words
+Attention over a sequence of words

 This elegant mechanism liberates the model from the tyranny of sequential processing.
 It can look at an entire sequence at once, effortlessly handling text of any length, drawing connections between distant words in a text, and processing information in parallel, making it incredibly efficient to train.